-- a) Every property shall be supplied with adequate solid, semi-liquid, and liquid waste storage containers, as appropriate.
-These containers shall be provided by the owner of the property, by the construction company, or by contract with a commercial hauler. - b) All solid waste storage containers shall be resistant to insect or animal entry.
-Liquid waste may only be stored in tanks designed for the particular waste type. - c) Containers shall be constructed with rust- and impact-resistant materials and shall be equipped with tight-fitting covers.
+- (a) Every property shall be supplied with adequate solid, semi-liquid, and liquid waste storage containers, as appropriate.
+These containers shall be provided by the owner of the property, by the construction company, or by contract with a commercial hauler. - (b) All solid waste storage containers shall be resistant to insect or animal entry.
+Liquid waste may only be stored in tanks designed for the particular waste type. - (c) Containers shall be constructed with rust- and impact-resistant materials and shall be equipped with tight-fitting covers.
 Containers shall have an appropriate child-safe design and be securely locked to prevent unauthorized access after business hours.
-The property owner is responsible for maintaining containers in a neat, clean, sanitary, and leak-free condition. - d) All containers for regulated substances shall meet all applicable federal, state, and local standards.

-9.4.4 Recycling and Reuse

-- (a) Recycling shall comply with Chapter 118.
+The property owner is responsible for maintaining containers in a neat, clean, sanitary, and leak-free condition. - (d) All containers for regulated substances shall meet all applicable federal, state, and local standards. - 9.4.4 Recycling and Reuse - (a) Recycling shall comply with Chapter 118.
 Solid Waste of the Town of Durham Code. - (b) Site plans shall include provisions for collection of recyclable materials.
 These provisions shall include an appropriate, dedicated physical space for recycling receptacles sized to support the planned occupant load.
-The site waste management plan shall require the applicant to provide supervision to ensure that occupants know and comply with Town recycling standards. - (c) The waste management plan shall provide for single-stream recycling.
+The site waste management plan shall require the applicant to provide supervision to ensure that occupants know and comply with Town recycling standards. - (c) The waste management plan shall provide for single-stream recycling if the Town adheres to a single-stream recycling policy at the time an application is approved.